skip to content

 Archives

-Amber Ortiz is a member of Heirs to Our Ocean who joined in 2020 during the first Cohort of the US Youth Advisory Council for the UN Ocean Decade.
+Amber is a member of Heirs To Our Ocean who joined in 2020 during the first Cohort of the U.S. Youth Action Council for the UN Ocean Decade.
 Born in Brooklyn, New York, she developed a passion for the environment from a young age although she didn’t always see the best parts of it outside of her window.

 In high school, she worked on various environmental projects, from cleaning up local beaches to helping plan more resilient coastal communities in South Queens.
 More recently, she began advocating for stronger environmental protections at U.S. Capitol Hill with other members of H2OO.